CodeandLearn/Documentation/API_REST/GET.md

 Si l’utilisateur n’a pas été trouvé (404):

 	{
-		“error”: “No user found with this name.”
+		"error": "No user found with this name."
 	}

 En cas de permissions insuffisantes (401):

 	{
-		“error”: “You’re not allowed to see this.”
+		"error": "You’re not allowed to see this."
 	}